The Gambia Project

 What do we do?

-The overarching goals of our committee this year are to finish up our past project and begin planning for a new one.
-The work our chapter has done in N’Jau over the last few years has culminated in a successful garden complete with a new irrigation system and water tower.
-For our final touches, we are working on adding more tap heads to the garden and improving the material of the garden’s surrounding fence.
-In doing so, we’ll finally have comprehensive and detailed documentation of the work that countless EWB members have contributed to.
-As we look forward, the next project intends to further improve the day-to-day lives of the community in N’Jau.
-Stay tuned to see what we do next!
+The overarching goals of our committee this year is to continue evaluating our previous projects to ensure they are still serving the community and functioning properly, as well as starting work on a new marketspace.
+The work our chapter has done in N’jau over the last few years has culminated in a successful garden complete with a new irrigation system and water tower.
+We added more tap heads to the garden and improved the material of the garden’s surrounding fence.
+As we look forward, the next project intends to further improve the day-to-day lives of the community in N’jau.
+The market will be an open air community market, and we are helping to design and build the actual structure.